llvm/circt/docs/Motivation.md

 Many optimizations are possible on dataflow models.
-Most critically, *fusion optimizations manipulate the dataflow graph to generate toplevel dataflow components where each component represents execution on a single processor.[@gordon02streamit] In order to generate a balanced system, this is typically done with several goals.
+Most critically, *fusion optimizations manipulate the dataflow graph to generate toplevel dataflow components where each component represents execution on a single processor.
+In order to generate a balanced system, this is typically done with several goals.
 Primarily, this needs to be done considering locality of access, often merging dataflow components which share inputs or process data in a pipeline.